php-fig/fig-standards/proposed/task-meta.md

 Instead on relying on 'echo' and library specific implementations this proposal will try adopting the Symfony2 Command way of passing an OutputInterface

-## 4.1 Importnt questions
+## 4.1 Important questions

-* Do we need OutputInterface and InputInterface included in this PSR ?
+* Do we need OutputInterface included in this PSR ?
+* What about InputInterface ?
 * Should run() return anything ?

 ...To be continued..